DRAWING WITH LIGHT - CLICHE VERRE

 You will be able to play with textures, line drawing and painting onto glass and either work from your own source materials, directly from the landscape or set up a sill life to work from.

-Once your Cliché Verre plates are ready you will have the option to either work with Cyanotype or Van Dyke Brown methods to print an edition of your images.
-For those who have attended a Carbon workshop, this print process is also an option.
+Once your Cliché Verre plates are ready you will have the option to either work with Cyanotype, single colour Carbon or Van Dyke Brown methods to print an edition of your images.

-£180 for two days, which includes materials.
+£90 for one day, which includes materials.
 Numbers of participants are limited to 4.
-Individual tuition is £250 for two days.
+Individual tuition is £200 per day.
 Dates on request.

 The French term Cliché Verre literally means glass negative and is simply a hand drawn negative that can be used to reproduce your image using any number of photographic techniques.